ocbe-uio/pCRscore/README.md

 # Expected Input

 This package takes cell fractions, likely from spatial proteomics, scRNA seq or estimations using deconvolution methods and clinical out come (pCR vs RD- residual disease).
 It is possible to provide the "Cohort" info   alongside these information, otherwise the code randomly assigns the rows to discovery and validation cohorts.
-# Table Schematic Example
+Data should have a structure as below:

 | Sample        | CellType 1       | CellType 2 | ...       | Response        | Cohort |
 |-----------------|-----------------|----------------|-----------------|-----------------|----------------|